hfp/libxs/documentation/libxs_predict.md

 } libxs_predict_decompose_t;
 ```

-Controls how multiple co-observed series are represented
-internally when using set_series with nseries >= 2:
+Controls input space decomposition:
-- RAW (0): concatenate raw windows (default).
+- RAW (0): no decomposition (default).
 - SPREAD: sum/diff modes for anti-correlated pairs (2 series).
   Forward: sum = (A+B)/2, diff = (A-B)/2.
   Inverse: A = sum+diff, B = sum-diff.
+  Only effective when nseries == 2.
-- PCA: principal components across stacked series (reserved).
+- PCA: principal component rotation of the input space.
+  At build time, computes eigenvectors of the input covariance
+  matrix (Jacobi iteration), stores the rotation matrix, and
+  transforms all entries into PC space.
+Weights are auto-set
+  to zero out PCs below the 95% cumulative variance threshold
+  (dimensionality reduction).
+Applicable to any model, not
+  just timeseries.

 The decomposition is applied at build time to stored entries
-and at eval time to user queries.
-Inverse prediction returns
+and at eval time to user queries (via libxs_gemm).
+Inverse
-inputs in raw (user) space.
+prediction returns inputs in raw (user) space.

 ## Output Transforms